Thermoelectric transport properties of gapless pinned charge density waves: Holographic model of gapless CDW

 \section{Holographic model of gapless CDW}

-The essence of holographic modelling is the correspondence between strongly entangled quantum systems and classical black holes in auxiliary spacetimes, which are constructed according to a rigorous set of rules -- the ``holographic dictionary'' \cite{Zaanen:2015oix,Hartnoll:2016apf,Herzog:2009xv,Hartnoll:2009sz}.
+The essence of holographic modelling is the correspondence between strongly correlated quantum systems and classical black holes in auxiliary spacetimes, which are constructed according to a rigorous set of rules -- the ``holographic dictionary'' \cite{Zaanen:2015oix,Hartnoll:2016apf,Herzog:2009xv,Hartnoll:2009sz}.
 In this paradigm, the quantum system at finite temperature $T$ and chemical potential $\mu$ in a 2+1 dimensional space-time corresponds to a black hole in a 3+1 dimensional curved space-time, whose horizon radius and charge are set by $T$ and $\mu$.
 The crystal lattice can be introduced via periodic modulation of the chemical potential \cite{Flauger:2010tv,Liu:2012tr,Horowitz:2012ky,Horowitz:2012gs,Donos:2014yya,Rangamani:2015hka,Langley:2015exa}: $\mu(x) = \mu_0 (1 + A \cos(k x))$ \footnote{This unidirectional crystal model allows us to simplify the treatment preserving all the necessary physics.}.
-We will consider the model with small $A = 0.04$, describing the weakly pinned CDW.
-The spontaneous structure formation is realized as an instability of the black hole against formation of the spatially modulated ``hair'' \cite{Donos:2013wia,Withers:2013kva,Donos:2013cka}: as the temperature gets lowered certain fields condense outside the black hole horizon.
-The interplay between the explicit and spontaneous translation symmetry breaking has been studied extensively in this setup \cite{Krikun:2017cyw,Andrade:2017ghg,Andrade:2017leb,Andrade:2020hpu}, note also other approaches\footnote{A vast literature is available on the holographic models which realize translation symmetry breaking in a homogeneous way \cite{Andrade:2013gsa,Donos:2013eha,Baggioli:2014roa,Alberte:2015isw,Amoretti:2018tzw,Ammon:2019wci,Donos:2019hpp,Amoretti:2019cef,Baggioli:2022pyb}, but they lack dynamical mechanism for pattern formation.
-We won't discuss this approach here since we will among other things, be interested in the physics of growing order parameter.
-Another example of dynamical pattern formation in holography has been studied in connection to helical orders \cite{Nakamura:2009tf,Ooguri:2010kt,Donos:2012wi,Donos:2012js,Donos:2014oha,Andrade:2018gqk} and we discuss it in Suplementary Material\,\ref{sec:helix}.}.
-The action of the model reads
+We will consider a model with small $A = 0.04$, describing the weakly pinned CDW.
+The spontaneous structure formation is realized as an instability of the black hole against formation of the spatially modulated ``hair'' \cite{Donos:2013wia,Withers:2013kva,Donos:2013cka}.
+The interplay between the explicit and spontaneous translation symmetry breaking has been studied extensively in this setup \cite{Krikun:2017cyw,Andrade:2017ghg,Andrade:2017leb,Andrade:2020hpu} (note also other approaches \cite{Andrade:2013gsa,Donos:2013eha,Baggioli:2014roa,Alberte:2015isw,Amoretti:2018tzw,Ammon:2019wci,Donos:2019hpp,Amoretti:2019cef,Baggioli:2022pyb,Baggioli:2021xuv,Nakamura:2009tf,Ooguri:2010kt,Donos:2012wi,Donos:2012js,Donos:2014oha,Andrade:2018gqk}, see Suplementary Material\,Sec.\,D.) The action of the model reads